rsutphin/mrandmrs-rsvp-api/README.md

 Because the IDs will need to be human-readable and typeable (and so short), there should be some anti-brute-forcing security for both of these.
 Design pending.

+# Google OAuth

+This project uses Google OAuth's Device profile to get access to the persistence spreadsheet.
+The client secret and client id need to be in config/google_oauth.yml formatted like so:

+    client_id: abcdef.apps.googleusercontent.com
+    client_secret: ABC-XFT

+To do an initial setup, run

+    $ rake initial_device_oauth

+And follow its directions.
+This needs to be done once per deployment.